 Ron Lifton summarizes:

-“Our FlowScape development team carried out extensive evaluation of the available solutions – including other commercial products and building our own visualization component in house with open source tools.
+“Our FlowScape development team carried out an extensive evaluation of the available solutions – including other commercial products and building our own visualization component in-house with open source tools.
 KeyLines was a clear winner.
-It offers excellent performance, a start-up friendly commercial package and fits neatly into our overall solution architecture.”
+It offers excellent performance, a good commercial package and fits neatly into our overall solution architecture.”

 By July 2013, CyberFlow Analytics had assembled their team of data scientists, security architects, software engineers and GUI developers.
 Working in two-week sprints, the team initially focused on building the solution architecture and behavior analytics models, evaluating various visualization options alongside this process.

-By December 2013, CyberFlow Analytics had selected KeyLines as their visualization option of choice and started work building their GUI.
+By December 2013, CyberFlow Analytics had selected KeyLines as their visualization option of choice and started work building their cyber security analytics GUI.

 With the help of the extensive documentation and code samples in the KeyLines SDK, the CyberFlow Analytics team was able to build and integrate their whole GUI in just three months.